 Can I Use Balsamic Glaze On Other Foods Too?

 Absolutely!
-You can easily use this recipe for the balsamic glaze and put it on other foods you enjoy.
+You can easily use this delicious recipe for the balsamic glaze and put it on other foods you enjoy.
 Brussel sprouts, roasted carrots, green beans, and the list goes on.
 Try it on everything because it’s that good!

 How Do You Store Balsamic Chicken?